 Please list two out of three psychological aspects of packaging.

-Packaging Can Influence Value,
+Packaging can influence value.

-Packaging Can Influence Taste,
+Packaging can influence taste.

-Packaging Can Influence Consumption
+Packaging can influence consumption.

 4.4 Creating the Brand Look

 The look of a brand can be so important that visual elements like the color of a brand can be registered.
-The typical red of the brand Coca Cola is an example of such a case.
-To get a special color of a brand registered as a trademark, approval of a court is required, and it is only possible if the color has achieved a secondary meaning for the brand.
-Some brand owners do underline a secondary meaning by research.
-For example, when the chocolate brand Cadbury’s wanted to register their typical brand color purple in New Zealand, the company investigated the associations of the purple color and the brand and found strong associations in different studies to convince the court (Hoek & Gendall 2010).
+The typical red of the Coca Cola can is an example of such a case.
+For a brand to get a special color registered as a trademark, the approval of a court is required, and it is only possible if the color has achieved a secondary meaning for the brand.
+Some brand owners do underline a secondary meaning by conducting research.
+For example, when the chocolate brand Cadbury’s wanted to register their typical brand color, purple, in New Zealand, the company investigated the associations between the purple color and the brand and found strong enough associations in different studies to convince the court (Hoek & Gendall, 2010).

 Logos

-Visual aspects play a major role for brand equity and especially developing brand awareness.
-Logos are associated with origin or ownership, e.g., some countries use logos to visualize their names (Keller 2012).
-The range of logos is broad and can be rather direct showing the trademarks (e.g., Coca-Cola) or also just an abstract design (e.g. the Nike swoosh), or something between these two poles.
+Visual aspects play a major role in building brand equity, especially when it comes to developing brand awareness.
+Logos are associated with origin or ownership, e.g., some countries use representative logos (Keller 2012).
+Logos can take many forms; they can be rather direct, showing the trademark explicitly (e.g., Coca-Cola), or more abstract in design (e.g. the Nike swoosh), or they can lie somewhere between these two poles.

-The advantage of abstract logos is that they can be highly distinctive and therefore attention-grabbing but can also lead to misunderstandings and need more communication to be explained.
+The advantage of abstract logos is that they can be highly distinctive and therefore attention-grabbing.
+However, abstract elements can also lead to misunderstandings and need more communication to be explained.
 A key benefit of logos for brands is their versatility because they are nonverbal and work in different countries and cultures.
-Additionally, logos can usually be adapted more easily than a brand name (Keller 2012).
+Additionally, logos can usually be adapted more easily than brand names (Keller, 2012).

 Color Code

-The color can be strategically used to develop a unique visual brand identity and differentiate from competitors in the market.
-A good example is Coke associated as red and main competitor Pepsi in blue.
-A color can have a large impact on the brand and therefore it is important to carefully define the color for a brand (Labrecque & Milne 2012).
-Some key questions to consider relating to the color theory in marketing according to Shah (2020) are:
+Color can be used strategically to develop a unique visual brand identity and differentiate it from competitors in the market.
+For example, Coke is associated with the color red, whereas its main competitor, Pepsi, is associated with the color blue.
+A color can have a large impact on the brand and it is therefore important to carefully define the color of a brand (Labrecque & Milne, 2012).
+According to Shah (2020), there are three key questions to consider relating to color theory in marketing:

 “Association: What is the association we have with a color?